AbigaelNgalu/REGISTRATION-LIMITED-LIABILITY-COMPANY/README.md

 Form Submission:
 Fill in the company, director, and shareholder details, then download, sign, scan, and upload the auto-generated forms.
 Payment:
 Pay the required registration fee, which was Kshs.
-10,750 as of the information's last update.
+10,650 as of the information's last update.

 ## 5. Post-Registration ##
 KRA PIN: Obtain a KRA PIN for the company, which is necessary for tax purposes.
 VAT Registration: Register for Value Added Tax (VAT) if your business turnover is expected to exceed Kshs.
-5 million per year.
+5 million per year ## not applicable for us## .